ARMmbed/mbed-client-example-6lowpan/README.md

 * If you happen to use a Virtual Machine, please select Network Adapter Mode to be Bridged.

-* If you are using a docking board with laptop, connect your ethernet cable to the docking board RJ45 female connector rather than laptop's own RJ45 female connector.
+* If you are using a docking board with laptop, connect your ethernet cable to the docking board RJ45 female connector rather than laptop's own RJ45 female connector. (only for Static Setup)

+* If you have access to an IPv6 network but don't have access to a globally running mDS instance, you can still test the Dynamic Setup by running a local instance of mDS.

 ##Test environment setup
 The test environment for this example can be setup in two modes.